Vegetarian holidays in France

 Large amounts of public money have been invested in recent years in restoring some significant historic sites to attract visitors.
 Restoration work has been sympathetically carried out and dynamic ideas, together with the famous French flair for public spectacles, make the restorations come alive.
 These sites are well worth seeing and your visit will be appreciated.

-The Maison d'Hôte is family owned and operated within the said rural community and all revenues (with the exception of external marketing costs) are eventually expended within the community.
+The Chambre d'Hôte is family owned and operated within the said rural community and all revenues (with the exception of external marketing costs) are eventually expended within the community.
 Apart from the exception, all expenditures incurred to make this holiday possible are beneficial to the local community.
 Livelihoods of local suppliers, artisans and staff are sustained in part, due to the fact that all resources are local, as follows.

 Staff in connection with provision of meals, drinks and housekeeping services is local.